-5G RAN should support a wide range of physical deployments, and be able to maximally leverage centralization, while also supporting distributed base stations and being able to operate over non-ideal backhauls.
+5G RAN should support a wide range of physical deployments, and be able to maximally leverage centralization, while also supporting distributed base stations and being able to operate over nonideal backhauls.
 A key enabler for this is the implementation of some radio functions as VNFs, allowing these to be flexibly shifted toward or away from the radio edge, depending on the physical architecture and specific application requirements.

-From the 5GPPP viewpoint, the following considerations are important regarding the softwarization of radio network functions.
+From the 5G PPP viewpoint, the following considerations are important regarding the softwarization of radio network functions.
 Preliminary analyses in [6-1] concluded that functions that are asynchronous to the radio interface - in LTE these are packet data convergence protocol (PDCP) and radio resource control (RRC) functions related to measurement control and reporting, handover preparation and execution, dual connectivity, random access, RRC state transition etc. - are most suitable to be implemented as VNFs and possibly centralized, as they typically require low data rates on their interfaces, and scale with the number of users and not the overall traffic.
 Further, these functions can typically cope with relatively larger latency (e.g. tens of milliseconds in LTE).

-Synchronous functions in LTE are PHY, medium access control (MAC) and radio link control (RLC) functions such as scheduling, link adaptation, power control, interference coordination etc. These typically require high data rates on their interfaces, scale with traffic, signal bandwidth and the number of antennas, and benefit from hardware acceleration.
+Synchronous functions in LTE are physical (PHY), medium access control (MAC) and radio link control (RLC) functions such as scheduling, link adaptation, power control, interference coordination etc. These typically require high data rates on their interfaces, scale with traffic, signal bandwidth and the number of antennas, and benefit from hardware acceleration.
 The potential for centralization is here most pronounced in deployments with low-latency and high-bandwidth backhaul, due to timing and real-time processing requirements.
-Partially centralized solutions may be an option for lower bandwidth and/or higher latency backhauls and remain relatively stable, and those functions that 'control' the overall network and are executed at the controller.
-The logically centralized software-defined mobile network control regulates both data plane and control functions, which can be placed arbitrarily in the edge cloud or the central cloud.
+Partially centralized solutions may be an option for lower bandwidth and/or higher latency backhauls.

 Considering the control plane, the design of the control plane in 5G radio access networks will benefit from SDN principles.
-To implement software-defined network control in radio networks, wireless functionality will be split between the functions that are being 'controlled'
+To implement software-defined network control in radio networks, wireless functionality will be split between the functions that are being 'controlled' and remain relatively stable, and those functions that 'control' the overall network and are executed at the controller.
+The logically centralized software-defined mobile network control regulates both data plane and control functions, which can be placed arbitrarily in the edge cloud or the central cloud.